-In reality, it is an irrepressible restlessness in her to find a closure to Rukmini’s estrangement that marred her life too over years that brings her to the Yellow House, a month before her field study commences.
-Things, people, and places have changed, and Loya has only the remnants of her mother’s past work with, and seek answers from.
+In reality, it is an irrepressible restlessness in her to find a closure to Rukmini’s estrangement that marred her life too over the years that brings her to the Yellow House, a month before her field study commences.
+Things, people, and places have changed, and Loya has only the remnants of her mother’s past work and seeks answers from them.

 The grandfather-granddaughter duo nearly salvage the familial bonds when a strange twist befitting the title jolts the readers.